mu5tafacool/Python_Selenium/readMe.md

   > - See the weekly course materials.
   > - Accessing and seeing each week's problem sets.

+## To begin

 ---

-- To begin, you can install request modules with their methods:
+- You can install request modules with their methods:

 ```
     pip install -r requirements.txt